Queens University Flexible Online MBA in Healthcare

 During the first residency, students will define their main leadership style and create their team-based learning approach that contributes to student success in the online program.
 Students also learn from guest speakers, meet executive coaches, and explore their strengths and weaknesses through various activities.
 The second residency builds on the first residency and allows for more one-on-one interaction between faculty, peer teams, coaches, and alumni.
 The residencies help students distinguish between managers and leaders and teach how to succeed in both roles.

 Queens University offers a tuition discount to eligible Queens alumni.
 In addition, students can apply for federal graduate loans and Graduate PLUS loans through the FAFSA.
-Students may also seek outside support to fund their MBA in healthcare management degree, including community and organizational scholarships, as well as tuition reimbursement programs through their employer.
+Students may also seek outside support to fund their MBA in healthcare degree, including community and organizational scholarships, as well as tuition reimbursement programs through their employer.

 - The program is based on Hugh McColl's three Cs of Leadership: commitment to community, competence, and character